 The first thing to understand is our backside is not just one big butt muscle.

-The gluteal muscle group known as the glutes, is the largest in your body and is comprised of the gluteus maximus, gluteus medius, and gluteus minimus.
+The gluteal muscle group, known as the glutes, is the largest in your body and comprises the gluteus maximus, gluteus medius, and gluteus minimus.

 So, Where And How Do We Begin Working On Our Glutes?